breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 ![Hit by a flu or have a cold](../../assets/images/03ed6b76-0ee0-4b04-bd45-0fb58ae6f800.jpeg)

-If you want to represent this algorithm in Javascript it will look something like this:
+If you wanted to represent this algorithm in Javascript it would look something like this:

 ```js
 let feelsLikeHitByTrain = true;